imitelis/Birth_Query_Network/README.md

  *  Then you should stop each of those with `docker stop <container_name_or_id>`
  *  After that, you can use `docker save -o <image_name.tar> <image_name_01> <image_name_02> <image_name_03>` for the 3 images
  *  So, in my case, I use it as `docker save -o birth_query-i.tar birth_query_network-frontend birth_query_network-backend postgres:14`
- *  Ultimately you are going to be left with 1 tar file: `birth_query-i.tar`
+ *  Ultimately you are going to be left with 1 `.tar` file: `birth_query-i.tar`

 ### For the zipped App image:
-  *  Someone has passed you a `.tar` file that contains the dockerized app image: a `birth_query-i.tar` file, our `docker-compose.prod.yaml` and our production database `birthquery.sql`
+  *  Someone has passed you a `.rar` file that contains the dockerized app image: a `birth_query-i.tar` file, our `docker-compose.prod.yaml`, our production database `birthquery.sql`, a `USERGUIDE.md` document and a naive `activate.sh` file
   *  Just in case, check that you don't have any docker images titled as: `birth_query_network_frontend`, `birth_query_network_backend` and `postgres:14` (you can use `docker images -a` in the terminal for this)
+  *  From all of those images, probably the only problematic one might be `postgres:14`, so you can also rename it by using something like `docker tag postgres:14 mynewimage:tag`, but if you do this you are going to have to set the new image name in the `docker-compose.prod.yaml` file
   *  If that is not the case, then be sure to completely delete them, you can use `docker rmi <image_id>` for achieving this
-  *  And if they depend on existing containers and you want to delete all existing images `docker stop $(docker ps -a -q) docker rm $(docker ps -a -q)`
+  *  And if they depend on existing containers then you are going to have to find those containers and remove them first
+  *  If you want to delete all existing images `docker stop $(docker ps -a -q) docker rm $(docker ps -a -q)` (be sure to never do this on your company computer)
   *  Now, start by loading the app image by using `docker load -i birth_query-i.tar`, after success, use `docker images -a` to check they are there
-  *  And after having given the proper permissions, run `source activate.sh` to activate the environment variables of our images
+  *  And after having given the proper permissions (to the `.sh` file), run `source activate.sh` to activate the environment variables from our images
   *  Finally, by locating in a folder with the docker compose file, run `docker compose -f docker-compose.prod.yml up --build`
   *  You'll read the magic happening in the terminal, why don't you visit `localhost:9000` and check it out in the browser? :-)
   *  Well, that turned out to be pretty, but now you need to load the sql data unto the database container so your app isn't data empty
   *  By using `docker images -a`, find out the name of the container that serves the database image, in my case it was `bq-database-c`
   *  After identifying it you can use `cat birthquery.sql | sudo docker exec -i bq-database-c psql -U postgres -p 5432 -h localhost -d birthquery`
   *  And that's it!
 Now you have the database data in your container, feel free to continue using the app in `localhost:9000`
+  *  And if you want to check the API documentation, you are welcome to visit `localhost:8000/docs#` (although from now you are going to have to set the header authorizations before trying to do any actual request)
+  *  This might lead you to think about using Postman or Insomnia again, or just to login and use the actual app

 ## Looking forward: